appium/appium-windows-driver/README.md

 --- | ---
 platformName | Must be set to `windows` (case-insensitive). automationName | Must be set to `windows` (case-insensitive). app | The name of the UWP application to test or full path to a classic app, for example `Microsoft.WindowsCalculator_8wekyb3d8bbwe!App` or `C:\Windows\System32\notepad.exe`.
+It is also possible to set `app` to `Root`.
+In such case the session will be invoked without any explicit target application (actually, it will be Explorer).
 Either this capability or `appTopLevelWindow` must be provided on session startup. appArguments | Application arguments string, for example `/?`. appTopLevelWindow | The hexadecimal handle of an existing application top level window to attach to, for example `0x12345` (should be of string type).
 Either this capability or `app` must be provided on session startup. appWorkingDir | Full path to folder, which is going to be set as the working dir for the application under test.
 This is only applicable for classic apps.